Sanri: Demographics

 According to the 2011 Census of India, Sanri had a total population of 6,186, of which 3,216 (52%) were males and 2,970 (48%) were females.
 Population in the age range 0-6 years was 891.
 The total number of literate persons in Sanri was 3,910 (73.84% of the population over 6 years).

 Infrastructure

 According to the District Census Handbook 2011, Ramgarh, Sanri, alias Tilaiya, covered an area of 8.442 km^{2}.
-Among the civic amenities, it had 2 km roads with open drains, the protected watersupply involved hand pump, uncovered well.
+Among the civic amenities, it had 2 km roads with open drains, and the protected watersupply involved a hand pump and an uncovered well.
 It had 1,097 domestic electric connections.
-Among the medical facilities, it had 1 hospital, 1 dispensary, 1 health centre, 4 family welfare centres, 7 maternity and child welfare centres, 9 maternity homes, 3 nursing homes, 2 medicine shops.
-Among the educational facilities it had 7 primary schools, 1 middle school, 1 senior secondary school.
+Among the medical facilities, it had 1 hospital, 1 dispensary, 1 health centre, 4 family welfare centres, 7 maternity and child welfare centres, 9 maternity homes, 3 nursing homes, and 2 medicine shops.
+Among the educational facilities it had 7 primary schools, 1 middle school, and 1 senior secondary school.
 It had 4 non-formal educational centres (Sarva Siksha Abhiyan).
-Two important commodities it produced were coal, chuna pathar.
+Two important commodities it produced were coal and chuna pathar.